symfony/symfony-docs/bundles/best_practices.rst

 If the bundle includes Doctrine ORM entities and/or ODM documents, it's recommended to define their mapping using XML files stored in ``config/doctrine/``.
-This allows to override that mapping using the :doc:`standard Symfony mechanism to override bundle parts </bundles/override>`.
+This allows you to override that mapping using the :doc:`standard Symfony mechanism to override bundle parts </bundles/override>`.
 This is not possible when using attributes to define the mapping.